peter-sattler/money-transfer-api/README.md

 :moneybag: Renamed project from money-transfer to money-transfer-api
 :moneybag: Change customer ID from integer (primitive) to String to support social security number (SSN)
 :moneybag: Added Cross-Origin Resource Sharing (CORS) filter
+:moneybag: Added REST call to get all accounts for a customer id

 Pete Sattler
 12 August 2019